DragonNebula2004/BITSAuto-Project/README.md

 # File description
-train_model.py : We train a pre-trained model on our custom dataset and save it.
+train_model.py : We fine tune a pre-trained model on our custom dataset and save it.
 To run this file, you would have to download the datasets folder.

 yolo_segment.py : Implemention of our model.